aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/examine-presentation/_index.md

 {{% alert title="Info" color="info" %}}

-The [PresentationInfo](https://reference.aspose.com/slides/net/aspose.slides/presentationinfo) class contains most of the properties and methods needed for operations here.
+The [PresentationInfo](https://reference.aspose.com/slides/net/aspose.slides/presentationinfo) and [DocumentProperties](https://reference.aspose.com/slides/net/aspose.slides/documentproperties/) classes contains most of the properties and methods needed for operations here.

 {{% /alert %}}

-## **Checking a Presentation Format**
+## **Check a Presentation Format**

 Before working on a presentation, you may want to find out what format (PPT, PPTX, ODP, and others) the presentation is in at the moment.

 You can check a presentation's format without loading the presentation.
-See this sample code:
+See this C# code:

 ```c#
 IPresentationInfo info = PresentationFactory.Instance.GetPresentationInfo("pres.pptx");